Is NVME not Detected in BIOS? 3 Ways to Fix It Now

 However, if it uses an M key, is connected to a Socket 3, and supports the NVMe protocol, the M.2 drive is at least seven times faster than a SATA SSD.

 One thing worth mentioning is that if you want your modern devices to be recognized by your computer, you need to keep your BIOS updated.
+To understand M.2 better, check out this comprehensive guide on M.2 SSDs.

 If you fixed NVMe hard drive not showing up in BIOS, but now your system does not recognize your M.2 SSD, make sure to update your M.2 driver.

-Elsewhere, you may be interested in downloading and installing the Samsung NVMe driver for Windows 11 so check out our detailed article on how to go about it.
+Otherwise, you may be interested in downloading and installing the Samsung NVMe driver for Windows 11 so check out our detailed article on how to go about it.

 We also have a great guide on how to format an NVMe SSD, so don’t miss it.
 In case you have additional problems, our guide on M.2 SSD not showing up in Windows can also help.